License Revocations and Suspensions

-For some businesses, such as markets and grocery stores, catering businesses, nightclubs and restaurants, the revocation of a liquor license would bring the business to a grinding halt.
+For many businesses — such as food markets and grocery stores, catering businesses, nightclubs and restaurants — the revocation of a liquor license would bring the business to a grinding halt.

-Occasionally, a business owner is surprised when he or she is suddenly faced with a liquor license revocation after being charged (not convicted) of a crime that had nothing to do with the licensed business.
-Being charged with a crime of moral turpitude is enough to get your licensed revoked.
+A business owner may be surprised when he or she is suddenly faced with a liquor license revocation after being charged with a crime that had nothing to do with the licensed business.
+Being convicted of a crime of moral turpitude is enough to get your liquor license revoked.

 Prevention Is Your Best Option

-- Educate — We teach you about the ABC's regulations and penalties.
+- Educate — We teach you about the ABCs of regulations and penalties.

-- Evaluate — We look at the violation charge, and let you know what you may be facing, and discuss your options with you and your ciminal defense attorney.
+- Evaluate — We look at the violation charge, and let you know what you may be facing, and discuss your options with you and your criminal defense attorney.

 - Negotiate — It may be beneficial to negotiate with the ABC in an effort to lower the penalty from a revocation to a lesser penalty such as a conditional revocation so you can salvage the value of your business.

-Call our toll free number, 866-614-4502, or contact us online to schedule a free initial consultation with a lawyer.
-We'd be happy to walk you through the process — from A to B to C.
+Call our toll-free number, 1-800-262-5647, to schedule a free initial consultation with a lawyer.
+We’d be happy to walk you through the process — from A to B to C.